-From the eyewear featured in the Kingsman films to the Google Glass, smart specs are now becoming a reality.
+From the eyewear featured in the Kingsman films to the Google Glass, high tech eyewear is becoming a reality.
 Though the technology hasn’t quite yet married with the design, for the right price for consumers, many companies are making headway into this wearable tech venture.
 So until then, what should you consider when thinking about upgrading to high-tech glasses?

-‘High tech’ can have a different meaning for everyone, and making sure your glasses are currently up to date, with the best technological advances for your eyesight is very important.
+The term ‘High tech eyewear’ can have a different meaning for everyone, and making sure your glasses are currently up to date, with the best technological advances for your eyesight is very important.
 Do you need single lenses or bifocals for different focus?
 You can also get varifocals at extra cost for focus from all distances.